ymerkos/awtsfaria/readme.md

 Here are some key components of the AwtsmoosStaticServer class:

-varructor: Initializes the server with the given directory, main directory, middleware, and database configurations.
+constructor: Initializes the server with the given directory, main directory, middleware, and database configurations.

 Middleware Handling: Allows adding middleware functions and processing them for each request.